withoutboats/shifgrethor/README.md

 wasn't really meant to mean anything.
 Then that scratch project turned into this, so the project is still called shifgrethor.

+"Shifgrethor" is a word from *The Lefthand of Darkness* by Ursula K. Le Guin.

 ## How does `shifgrethor` work?

 In brief, a precise tracing garbage collector like shifgrethor is designed for